Karlo-I/conviction/README.md

 The cross-lens links in `force_issue_links` are the strongest echo chamber prevention in the architecture.
 A user deep in the food lens who sees that the same financial capture force also drives the housing crisis is pulled out of their silo by the evidence itself — not by a recommendation algorithm, but by the structure of the data.

 **Forces layer community standards**
-The forces layer is built by the community through an elevated validation threshold (`force_approval_threshold` in `platform_config`, default 5 approvals).
+The forces layer is built by the community through an elevated validation threshold (`force_approval_threshold` in `platform_config`, default 5 votes, at least 3 approvals).
 For a force claim to be elevated, it must meet three criteria enforced by validators, not a platform editor: the mechanism is described in plain language without characterising intent; at least two independent sources are cited in the evidence chain; and the cross-lens links span at least two different lenses.
 Single-lens forces are issues, not forces — the distinction matters.

 ---